On this Page:

 Bonelli Park Trails - This 2000 acre LA County park surrounding Puddingstone Reservour in San Dimas has miles of single track trails.

-Cherry and Flint Canyon Trails - A complex of trails just south of the 210 and east of the 2 in La Canada - Flintridge.
+Cherry Canyon Trails - A complex of trails just south of the 210 and east of the 2 in La Canada - Flintridge.

-Dawn Mine Loop is a 10 mile round trip trail run to an old gold mine in the mountains above Altadena.
+Dawn Mine Loop - A 10 mile round trip trail run to an old gold mine in the mountains above Altadena.
 It is an adventure back in to the history of 100 years ago.

 Hastings Peak Loop - Tough 11.7 mile loop from Bailey Canyon Park in Sierra Madre to the Mt.
 Wilson Toll Road and back down Mt.
 Wilson Trail from Manzantia Ridge.
 Or add a scenic 2 mile out and back to the Bailey Canyon run.